sandipan-data-scientist/MediStream---Agentic-Medical-Document-Processing-System/README.md

 The second thing you need is a Gemini API key.
 This is the key that gives MediStream access to Google's Gemini 1.5 Pro language model, which is the AI that reads and understands your documents.
 To get one, go to https://aistudio.google.com, sign in with a Google account, and click "Get API key".
 Copy the key and keep it somewhere safe.
-It looks like a long string of random letters and numbers.

 The third thing you need is a LangSmith API key.
 LangSmith is an observability platform that records what the AI is doing at each step, which is useful for auditing and debugging.
 Go to https://smith.langchain.com, create a free account, and generate an API key from the settings page.
 This is optional but strongly recommended for any clinical use where audit trails matter.

-The fourth thing you need is the MediStream project files.
-If someone has given you a zip file or a folder, that is the project.
-If it is on GitHub, you can download it by clicking the green "Code" button and selecting "Download ZIP".
-Unzip it and place the folder somewhere easy to find, like your Desktop or Documents folder.

 ## Setting Up the Project Step by Step